Azure/clds/devdoc/clds_sorted_list_requirements.md

 This list supports taking a snapshot of the current state by blocking all changes and dumping the nodes.

+## Design

+### Insert

+The sequence for inserting one node looks like:

+- Iterate through all nodes starting at the head to find the item that should be AFTER the item we need to insert.
+During iteration maintain a previous pointer.

+  - If no item that should be AFTER is found (end of list reached):
+    - If no previous item exists, this means we are inserting at the head.
+Switch the head of the list if it has not changed.
+    - If a previous item exists, set the previous->next to the new item.
+If the previous->next has changed, restart.

+### Delete

+Note: deletion by key or by item pointer are similar, the only difference being in the compare step that checks whether we hit the node that needs to be deleted.

+Deletion from the sorted list requires locking a node for deletion so that any other delete operations that involve that node are aware of the removal of the node.
+The lock delete flag is maintained in the next field of the node, in order to be able to perform CAS operations.

+The sequence for deleting one node looks like:

+- Iterate through all nodes starting at the head

+  - If current item is `NULL` (locked or not), this is the end of the search and not found shall be returned.
+  - Acquire hazard pointer for the item (account for lock bit)
+  - Check whether the item shall be deleted by comparing the key/comparing the pointer of the item
+  - If yes, then lock the item by setting the lock delete bit in the next field
+  - Replace the previous->next with current->next if previous->next has not changed
+    - If the item to be removed is at head, that is a special case, as there is no previous->next, but rather the list head is replaced if it has not changed.

+  If previous->next has changed it means that someone else is deleting the previous node or has already deleted our current node, so we need to restart.

 ### Future work

 The snapshot functionality will be extended in the future so that concurrent operations are possible.